rust-lang/rfcs/text/0000-rust-crate-ownership.md

 > This crate is a functionally empty crate that exists to reserve the crate name of \[tool\].
 It should not be used.

-In general it is better to have an empty placeholder crate published instead of reserving the crate via yanking, so that there is a readme that helps
+In general it is better to have an empty placeholder crate published instead of reserving the crate via yanking, so that there is a readme that helps people understand why the crate is unavailable.

 ### Expatriated